hyperledger/aries-rfcs/features/0035-report-problem/README.md

 Excessive retrying can exacerbate an existing system issue.
 If the reason for the timeout is because there is a "too many messages to be processed" situation, then sending retries simply makes the problem worse.
 As such, a reasonable backoff strategy should be used (e.g. exponentially increasing times between retries).
 As well, a [strategy used at Uber](https://eng.uber.com/reliable-reprocessing/) is to flag and handle retries differently from regular messages.
 The analogy with Uber is not pure - that is a single-vendor system - but the notion of flagging retries such that retry messages can be handled differently is a good approach.

+### Caveat: Problem Report Loops

+Implementers should consider and mitigate the risk of an endless loop of error messages.
+For example:

+- Alice sends a message to Bob that Bob doesn't recognize.
+Bob sends a `Problem Report` message to Alice.
+- Alice doesn't understand the message from Bob and sends a `Problem Report` to Bob.
+- Bob doesn't understand the message from Alice and sends a `Problem Report` to Alice.
+And so on...

+#### Recommended Handling

+How agents mitigate the risk of this problem is implementation specific, balancing loop-tracking overhead versus the likelihood of occurrence.
+For example, an agent implementation might have a counter on a connection object that is incremented when certain types of `Problem Report` messages are sent on that connection, and reset when any other message is sent.
+The agent could stop sending those types of `Problem Report` messages after the counter reaches a given value.

 ## Reference

 TBD